trinaetmanskie/HIST4006/README.md

 # HIST4006
-This repository/ site supports the 2018/19 undergraduate seminar HIST 4006a (Digitizing the Medieval Book).
+This repository/ site supports the 2018/19 undergraduate seminar HIST 4006a (Digitizing Medieval Manuscripts).
 This repository will contain information on how to display and catalogue medieval manuscripts and folios in the possession of Carleton University (Ottawa).

 The various pages in this repository will explain the assignments and exercises for completing the course.